AlexxNB/derver/README.md

  ### Pattern

- If first argument for theese methods is a pattern of the URL, middleware will run only if request's URL is matched with its path.
+ If first argument for these methods is a pattern of the URL, middleware will run only if request's URL is matched with its path.

  The pattern may looks like `/foo` of `/foo/bar`.
 If no pattern provided, middleware will run on each request.